 The process is completely voluntary for both parties and is done at a time that is right for the victim.
 It can empower victims by letting them have their say and helping them to move on with their lives and it can help offenders to recognise the impact of what they have done and make amends.

-Accessing Restorative Justice in Cambridgeshire
+Accessing Restorative Justice in Cambridgeshire and Peterborough

 A multi-agency virtual RJ Hub has been set up by the Constabulary, funded by the PCC to act as a single point of contact for RJ enquiries.
 This bespoke model works alongside the Constabulary-run Cambridgeshire Victim and Witness Hub.
 A Specialist Victim and Witness Care Co-ordinator for Restorative Justice receives all referrals on behalf of victims who are interested in exploring restorative justice.
 This post holder then co-ordinates the provision of high quality victim-focused restorative justice conferences and interventions delivered by trained facilitators.
 Victims of crime who haven’t reported to police can also ‘self-refer’ through this service.